On the ranks of the third secant variety of Segre-Veronese embeddings: Introduction

-In the special case of tensors without any symmetry, i.e. $T\in V_1\otimes \cdots \otimes V_k$, we will be able to show, in Theorem \ref{dd1}, that any rank between $3$ and $k-1$ arises among border rank 3 tensors.
-In the proof of this theorem we will describe the structure of our solutions: they are all obtained from $(\PP^1)^k$ taking as a border scheme a degree $3$ connected curvilinear scheme (Proposition \ref{d1} gives the case of rank $k-1$ when $k\ge 4$ and the other cases follows taking a smaller number of factors).
+In the special case of tensors without any symmetry, i.e. $T\in V_1\otimes \cdots \otimes V_k$, we will be able to show, in Theorem \ref{dd1}, that all ranks among 3 and $k-1$ arise and if $\dim V_i \geq 3$ for all $i$'s then also all the ranks between $k$ and $2k-1$ arise, therefore this result is sharp (cf. Remark \ref{uu6}).
+In the proof of this theorem we will describe the structure of our solutions: they are all obtained from $(\PP^2)^k$ taking as a border scheme a degree $3$ connected curvilinear scheme.
+The two critical cases are rank $k-1$ on $(\mathbb{P}^1)^k$ and rank $2k-1$ on $(\mathbb{P}^2)^k$ and the other cases can be deduced from one of these two.

 In \cite{bb4} we defined the notion of curvilinear rank for symmetric tensors to be the minimum length of a curvilinear scheme whose span contains a given symmetric tensor.
-We can extends some of the ideas in \cite{bb4} and some of those used in our proof of Theorem \ref{i1} to the case of partially symmetric tensors and prove that, if a partially symmetric tensor is contained in the span of a special degree $c$ curvilinear scheme with $\alpha$ components, the rank of this tensor is bounded by $2\alpha +c\left(-1+\sum _{i=1}^{k} d_i\right)$ (cf. Theorem \ref{i2}).
+We can extend some of the ideas in \cite{bb4} and some of those used in our proof of Theorem \ref{i1} to the case of partially symmetric tensors and prove that, if a partially symmetric tensor is contained in the span of a special degree $c$ curvilinear scheme with $\alpha$ components, the rank of this tensor is bounded by $2\alpha +c\left(-1+\sum _{i=1}^{k} d_i\right)$ (cf. Theorem \ref{i2}).